mosguinz/csc648-04-fall24-team02/development.md

 * [uv](https://docs.astral.sh/uv/) for backend package management and [pre-commit hooks](#set-up-pre-commit-hooks)
 * [fnm](https://github.com/Schniz/fnm) for frontend Node version management

+Then, proceed with the setup instructions in the frontend and backend folders for each stack.

 ### Set up pre-commit hooks

 We are using a tool called [pre-commit](https://pre-commit.com/) for code linting and formatting.
 When you install it, it runs right before making a commit in Git.
 This way it ensures that the code is consistent and formatted even before it is committed.